 For those where you have an existing carrier method and rate in place, make those a secondary priority.
 Basically, having a second option on hand for a given shipment type is beneficial when there are differences at the margin, i.e. based on package dimensions, geography zones, or dynamic fuel pricing.

-Once you finally get all the rates in place, the next initiative focuses on exposing them for real-time decision making.
+Once you finally get all the rates in place, the next initiative focuses on exposing them for real-time tracking and decision making.
 This is where the arbitrage happens.

 The key is to build a software system that takes in all your variables.
 The system must allow for dynamic changes (e.g., fuel rates changing weekly, or new package sizes added to the mix).